 Things to Buy at Chor Bazaar Mumbai

 This is a must-see tourist attraction located in Mumbai.
-There’s almost nothing isn’t available in Mumbai.
-Beginning from old, out-of-use electronic objects to old car parts, You can find a variety of items here.
+There’s almost nothing that isn’t available in Mumbai.
+From old, out-of-use electronic objects to old car parts, You can find various items here.

 Many film crews search this market to find props used in films.
 This market can be divided into different sections.

 If you step into the marketplace, it will be the first thing you discover.
 There are a variety of repair workshops for cars as well as shops that sell spare parts for vehicles as well as antiques.

 According to some reports, when the vehicle is stolen and gets to the location, the employees can dismantle the vehicle part by part and sell it as spare parts in only a few minutes.
 If you’re looking for spare parts for sale at a reasonable price, then this is an excellent option that you should consider.